What are you in the mood for?

 10. Chicken Breast

-A versatile protein source that features in myriad cuisines, chicken breast is packed with muscle-building protein and delivers a nice hit of other nutrients in just a single serving.
+A versatile protein source that features myriad cuisines, chicken breast is packed with muscle-building protein and delivers a nice hit of other nutrients in just a single serving.
 You can have it grilled, baked, barbecued or roasted to get your portion of lean protein.
 Oh, and did we mention it helps in weight loss?
 Opt for light chicken stews, soups, salads and grilled recipes over deep-fried options to ensure more protein and less fat in your diet plan for muscle gain.

 Estimated protein per cup: 43 gm